Welcome to Flexibility Is Freedom!

 Even though the competitor page is not optimized for this query, it still ranks higher on the SERPs despite having less relevance for the search intent ("travel backpacks").

-I believe that I can still win these queries by adding more trust signals (high quality links), especially since my site is in the health niche (which has been a target area for Google algorithm updates).
+I believe I can still win these queries by adding more trust signals (high quality links), especially as I'm in the health niche (which has been a target area for Google algorithm updates).

 In October, I mainly worked on a new link building campaign.
 I spent over a week on the research and creation of a brand new info article.